verinogueira/docthesis1-skilled-unskilled/README.md

 #### Summary

-Approximate time needed to reproduce the analyses on a standard (CURRENT YEAR) desktop machine:
+Approximate time needed to reproduce the analyses on a standard 2021 desktop machine:

-- [ ] <10 minutes
+- [X] <10 minutes
 - [ ] 10-60 minutes
 - [ ] 1-8 hours
 - [ ] 8-24 hours